yft22/sec-gate-oidc/docs/2-installation-guide.md

     * afb-cmake-modules
     * afb-libafb-devel

->Note: all previous dependencies should be available out-of-the-box for major Linux distrutions (Fedora, OpenSuse, Ubuntu).
+>Note: all previous dependencies should be available out-of-the-box for major Linux distributions (Fedora, OpenSuse, Ubuntu).
 Note that Debian/Ubuntu use '.dev' in place of '.devel'.

 ### Download source from git